jberkel/sms-backup-plus/README.md

 ### <a name="call-log-support">Call log support (backup only)</a>

 SMS Backup+ can also backup your call logs.
-It stores all calls using a separate label (defaults to `Calllog`, but can be changed in Advanced Settings).
+It stores all calls using a separate label (defaults to `Call log`, but can be changed in Advanced Settings).
 If you wish you can set this to the same value as `SMS`, to make all backed up data use the same label.